During an emergency, partner violence and child abuse can get worse.

 The Ministry of Justice regulary updates their Guidance for managing shared parenting during COVID-19 - especially when restrictions change.

 For updates on how Courts have changed because of COVID see the Ministry of Justice Information for all court users and Information for familes and whānau.
 You can find updates related to Family Court and Youth Court on the District Courts website.
 You can also call 0800 COURTS (0800 268 787).

 If you need help to manage shared custody contact a lawyer.
 You can contact Community Law Centres for free legal support.
 There have been some changes to eligibility for legal aid because of the impacts from COVID-19.
 See the Ministry of Justice website to find a legal aid lawyer/provider.

 You may have to change how you interact and communicate with your former partner about shared care.
 This resource from the UK has information on keeping safe under Some issues to consider when thinking about alternatives to contact when there are safety concerns.
-Note the legal recommendations do not apply in New Zealand.
+The legal recommendations do not apply in New Zealand.

 Updates from Oranga Tamariki - Ministry for Children

 See the Oranga Tamariki website for information on how Oranga Tamariki has changed their service because of COVID-19.